hiralee/FallingWords/README.md

-Thank you once again for reviewing my code.
 Any valuable suggestions will help me become a better developer.